 BETTENDORF, Iowa — When it is cold, snowy and slick outside the amount of patients at ORA Orthopedics goes up.
-As of Monday, January 28, ORA Orthopedics had treated 354 fractures mostly in wrists, ankles and hips.
+Last year, ORA Orthopedics saw 1,980 patients with wrist, ankle and other fractures.
+Over the first six weeks of 2020, ORA had treated nearly 300 fractures mostly in wrists, ankles and hips.

 “The individual who is trying to avoid a fall has to slow down.
 Baby steps, and if you normally use a cane, you might want to have a walker.
 You just have to think about things like that,” said Dr. Peter Rink a surgeon at ORA Orthopedics in Bettendorf.